 - Bilingual Bonus: "Calvierri" is very similar to the Latin word for "skull".

-- Black Girl Dies First.
-And her father dies next.
+- Black Dude Dies First: Black girl dies first, and her father dies next.

 - Blatant Lies: The TARDIS sparks and smokes and explodes...

 - Breaking Speech: In their interactions, Rosanna is fond of (rather snidely) implying that the Doctor didn't do everything he could to save his people.

 - But for Me, It Was Tuesday: The Doctor swears to destroy everything Rosanna has built because she doesn't know the name of the woman she killed.
 This is only a borderline case though, as she probably does remember the actual killing.